 Large adult son Andrew Giuliani won't stop talking about cheese for some reason

-Time to Log Off is a weekly series documenting the many ways our elected officials show their whole asses online.
+Time to Log Off is a weekly series documenting the many ways our political figures show their whole asses online.

 I'm not sure who first came up with the idiom "like father, like son," but rarely have I seen it applied more aptly than to Andrew Giuliani, the sweaty, shouting son of former New York City mayor-turned-farting trainwreck Rudy Giuliani.

 Andrew — who, unlike his father, actually managed to get an official job in former President Donald Trump's administration — has been criss-crossing New York State lately, theoretically as part of his campaign to unseat current Democratic Gov. Andrew Cuomo but also apparently in a quest to find empty industrial complex parking lots from which he can shout at a poorly positioned iPhone.
 Most recently however, the younger Giuliani was whoopin' it up in Lowville, New York, (population 3,400) for the Lewis County Fair.
 Wheee!